Twin Cities, Gemini

 “We’ve been looking for you, Morello,” Donato said, rubbing his bad leg.

 “Want me to transmute another lottery ticket for ya?”
-Cadence chuckled good-naturedly from where she dangled.
+Cadence chuckled good-naturedly.

-Donato nodded his head in his son’s direction, and Feliciano released her.
-She stumbled backwards and found her footing, brushing off her suit and offering Feliciano a cheerful smile as she did so.
+Donato nodded his head at Feliciano, and Feliciano released her.
+Cadence stumbled backwards and found her footing, brushing off her suit and offering Feliciano a cheerful smile as she did so.
 Feliciano bristled.

 “Agape’s just been reported missing,” Cavallo drew.
 “Fortuna hasn’t been into her office since she left this morning.
 It’s not like her to be gone for so long without ringing in.
-She’s a responsible woman.”
-He waited a beat before slowly meeting Cadence’s eyes.
+She’s responsible.”
+He waited a beat before meeting Cadence’s eyes.
 “After asking around, we’ve had several witnesses say you were seen entering the Sognare with her and with Allen and Carl— both of whom have also been reported missing.”

 “Yea, that’s right,” Cadence said, “Fortuna asked me ta hook her up on a double date with the Foxmans.
 Left right after I got ‘em together.
 Ya mean they haven’t turned up yet?”

 “No, they have not,” Cavallo returned.
-He studied her for what seemed like hours before letting out a long and quiet sigh.
+He studied her for what seemed like hours before sighing.
 “It seems as if the Campanas are bolder than we expected them to be.”

 “Bolder?”
 Cadence arched a brow.